Don’t fall prey to the internet or a friend’s misguided advice when it comes to business formation.

 Why?
 Well, let’s take a deeper dive into it.

 Many of us RV entrepreneurs and digital nomads run remote businesses.
 We are not dependent on one location for work and in many cases all the work is online.
-In this case, the LLC should still be registered in your domicile state.
+However, your LLC should be registered in your domicile state.

 Doesn’t it offer tax savings?